 The hat and the smoke I made this image of the guy in the hat on Patrick’s Street last February and I knew I had a great street shot.
 I have no idea what those people in the car are doing but they left shortly after.
 Link love: Donal has a great portrait of someRead More »

 Yummy crisps What’s in a name?
 In Ireland and the UK they’re called crisps, but in the US they’re chips.
 Whatever they’re called they’re universally loved.
 I bet it’s all the MSG in them.
 The monosodium glutamate in them is the flavour enhancer that makes you want to have just-one-more-crisp.
 The Wikipedia page on theRead More »

 Square tiles and doorway A man leaves Larry Tompkins Pub on Lavitt’s Quay, Cork.
 This was taken on St. Patrick’s Day this year!

 Barratts on Patrick’s Street A young man enjoying the sun on a warm September afternoon on Cork’s main thoroughfare, St. Patrick’s Street, or Panna as it’s sometimes known locally.
 That’s probably an iPod he’s listening to isn’t it?
 Barratts shoe shop is in the background.
 The side of that shop is visible in Walk ThisRead More »

 Man on the street Since the smoking ban was implemented people can’t smoke in pubs which drives them on to the streets where the pub owner may have some street furniture out for their convenience.
 No such luck on North Main Street for this man.
 He’s enjoying his cigarette while sitting on an electricity junctionRead More »

+Staring at me Am I feeling conspicuous or what?
 I tried shooting from the hip yesterday with the strap of my camera over my shoulder and my camera in a horizontal position instead of being wrapped around my hand in a vertical orientation.
 It proved useful, but I found that: More of my shots wereRead More »